 Police and Emergency Service Reforms

-The Police and Emergency Services Reform Program (PESRP) has been established to coordinate a large suite of reforms being undertaken across multiple Queensland Government agencies, focussed on enhanced emergency services and disaster management arrangements, domestic and family violence and sexual assault reforms, and opportunities for improvement in the collection, testing and analysis of DNA in the criminal justice context in Queensland.
+The Police and Emergency Services Reform Program (PESRP) was established to coordinate a large suite of reforms undertaken across multiple Queensland Government agencies.
+These reforms focussed on enhanced emergency services and disaster management arrangements, domestic and family violence and sexual assault reforms, and improvement in the collection, testing and analysis of DNA in the criminal justice context in Queensland.

 Mr Steve Gollschewski APM was appointed as the Special Coordinator for Police and Emergency Services Reform in November 2022, overseeing the multi-agency response to the: